hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/trusted_ledger.md

         - no intermediate
         - no CRLs
         - only support member role
         - any certificate will match to role member

 Endorsing:
 - Phase1: Designated enclave only
 - Phase2: Any enclave that runs a particular FPC chaincode

 Versioning:
-- single autonomously monotonously increasing version number??
+- single autonomously monotonously increasing version number (TBD)

 Non-FPC Validation:
 - Transaction submitter identity validation